temporalio/temporal-jumpstart/observability/grafana/GRAFANA_SETUP.md

 # Grafana Observability Setup

-This guide walks you through setting up the OpenTelemetry Collector to forward Temporal .NET metrics to either:
+This guide walks you through setting up the OpenTelemetry Collector to forward Temporal SDK metrics to either:
 - **Local Grafana** (runs in Docker, no cloud account needed)
 - **Grafana Cloud** (managed service, free tier available)
 - **Both** (send metrics to local and cloud simultaneously)